AimenSayoud/AimenSayoud/README.md

 - 👀 I’m interested in building beautiful and effective mobile and web applications
 - i m flutter developer for more than two years
 - web developer experience for one year
-- 🌱 I’m currently learning node js as back end
+- 🌱 i use node js as back end to my web apps
 - 📫 How to reach me  : aymensayoud2019@gmail.com

 <!---